brettz9/atyourcommand/README.md

 	link and page HTML)
-	1. Give user choice on whether to provide content only in certain selector-based contexts (but making necessary JSON-friendly conversions, e.g., canvas to data URL, for them)
+	1. Give user choice on whether to provide content only in certain selector-based contexts (but making necessary JSON-friendly conversions, e.g., canvas to data URL, for them); video, audio, object/embed/applet URL, <a>, etc.
 1. Optional pre-processing of highlighted contents esp. if cannot convert to HTML (e.g., toDataURL on canvas)
 	1. Ensure, as with QR Secret Decoder Ring, that we can get a privileged toDataURL canvas snapshot as an argument.
+	1. Any way to create convention to get data out of a plug-in by right-click (and demo)?

 # Higher priority to-dos (longer)